-Sliding the stitch length adjustment slider to the right makes the stitching coarser; sliding the slider to the left makes the stitching finer.
+Sliding the stitch length adjustment slider up makes the stitching coarser; sliding the slider down makes the stitching finer.

-- 1 Stitch length adjustment indicator

-- 2 Stitch length adjustment button

-- 3 Stitch length adjustment slider

-- 4 Straight stitch

-- 5 Zigzag stitch

-- To automatically select the stitch length most appropriate for the selected stitch, press the stitch length adjustment button again.
+- 1 Stitch length adjustment slider - 2 Stitch length adjustment button 3 Straight stitch - 4 Zigzag stitch - To automatically select the stitch length most appropriate for the selected stitch, press the stitch length adjustment button again.

-If the stitches are bunched together, increase the stitch length.
+• If the stitches are bunched together, increase the stitch length.
 Continuing to sew with the stitches bunched together may result in the needle bending or breaking.